 Photo: Roasted Eggplant Hummus / Dishing Up the Dirt

 If you like your hummus packed with garlic, try this recipe.
 Roasted garlic gives a more subtle taste than fresh that you’ll love, but raw has lots of nutrition benefits so you can try it both ways!

 Photo: Roasted Garlic Hummus / Cooking ala Mel

 Fans of this spicy Asian condiment will love this sriracha hummus!
-It’s quick, it’s easy, it’s got a kick — and is delicious!
+It’s quick, it’s easy, it’s got a kick — and it’s delicious!

 Photo: Spinach Feta Hummus / Green Valley Kitchen

 Sun-dried tomatoes add extra gusto to this tangy hummus.
 Top with fresh basil leaves for added color and taste.
 This hummus would be great as an appetizer for an Italian night!

 When you have an abundance of zucchini in your garden or local grocery store, this hummus begs to be made.
 Roast or grill the veggie first, then puree it with the rest of your hummus ingredients — sans beans! — for an earthy flavor you’ll love.

 Photo: Zucchini Hummus / Feasting at Home

 Looking for a new way to use those beets?
 Try this beet hummus recipe, made with chickpeas, tahini, garlic and — you guessed it — beets!